ieg-dhr/DigiKAR_Projektseminar/Maps1_EN.md

 <a href="https://github.com/ieg-dhr/DigiKAR_Projektseminar/tree/main/Static%20Maps%20PDFs/Häufigkeit der Aufschwörungsorte mit Ortsnamen.pdf"><img src="./maps/Häufigkeit der Aufschwörungsorte mit Ortsnamen.png" width="650px" align="center"/></a>
 <a href="https://github.com/ieg-dhr/DigiKAR_Projektseminar/tree/main/Static%20Maps%20PDFs/Häufigkeit der Aufschwörungsorte ohne Ortsname.pdf"><img src="./maps/Häufigkeit der Aufschwörungsorte ohne Ortsname.png" width="650px" align="center"/></a>

-<p align="justify">The map shows the locations of all cathedral chapters and collegiate chapters where the cathedral provosts of the Mainz cathedral
-chapter were sworn in during their lives.
-The size of the dots symbolizes the frequency of the swearings in each place.
-While the number of swearings in a place together with the color highlights the places with several swearings, the dots without number stand for a swearing in of a single cathedral provost.</p>
+<p align="justify">The map above shows the locations of all cathedral chapters and collegiate chapters where the cathedral provosts of the Mainz cathedral chapter were sworn in during their lives.
+The larger red location dots indicate the number of swearings-in recorded at the respective locations, regardless of the institutions involved.
+Place dots without numbers mean that only one swearing-in took place.</p>

 <p align="justify">The <a href="https://ieg-dhr.github.io/DigiKAR_Projektseminar/information_EN.html">fourteen cathedral provosts</a> who were elected as cathedral provosts in the Mainz cathedral chapter between 1650 and 1817 were considered.
 In addition to the cathedral chapters in Mainz, Trier, Speyer, Bamberg, Worms, Würzburg, Eichsstätt, Hildesheim and Minden, the map depicts the swearing-in
 of individual cathedral provosts in various other monasteries.
 The map shows various swearing-in ceremonies in the area between Brunswick and Hanover in the